 Hiring a local Brooklyn construction accident lawyer gives you the advantage of working with someone who understands New York’s labor laws, city regulations, and local court procedures.
 Construction accident injury cases often involve local and state-specific laws that set strict safety standards for contractors and property owners.

-At Oresky & Associates, our lawyer knows how these laws apply to Brooklyn job sites and how to hold negligent parties accountable.
-We are also familiar with local judges and insurance companies that handle these types of claims, making it much easier for us to build a strong and effective case.
-Additionally, our familiarity with the city’s construction industry enables us to gather evidence more efficiently and advocate for full compensation under New York law.
+At Oresky & Associates, PLLC, our lawyers know how these laws apply to Brooklyn job sites and how to hold negligent parties accountable.
+Additionally, our familiarity with the city’s construction industry enables us to pinpoint the type of evidence needed to build your case and advocate for full compensation under New York law.

 Contact us today to speak with a qualified construction accident attorney in Brooklyn.
 Your case review is free and fully confidential.